Sun-Young-Park/Election-Analytics/README.md

-Welcome to my blog!
-This blog will be updated every Sunday during the election season.
-Feel free to contact me (sunyoungpark@g.harvard.edu) if you have any questions and comments.
+Welcome to my election prediction blog!
+It's updated every Sunday.
+Feel free to reach out to me (sunyoungpark@g.harvard.edu) if you have any comments and questions.

 # Past Presidential Election Results